 That means you’ll need to first buy a secondary device that creates a place for the lock to attach, or utilize a lock that attaches with an anchor plate rather than a traditional locking knob.

-Buying a Cable Lock for Mac: What to Consider?
+Buying a Cable Lock for Mac: What to Consider in 2020?

 Since not all MacBooks support the same methods of security, you’ll need to pay careful attention to your method of attachment.
 Pre-2014 models should have the standard Kensington lock slot, but anything else will need to look into docks or other attachable that allow a MacBook Air or Pro to be safely locked.
 Always make sure to check that your model is supported and whether or not it has a built-in lock slot before making a purchase.